VLLC Language Courses

 Tip 7.
 Speak – speak – speak.
 Use every opportunity to use your language in free conversation.
 If you can manage it, continue having one to one tuition regularly – fortnightly or even monthly can help maintain your level.

 Tip 8.
 Plan your next holiday.
 But plan to go outside the tourist regions.
-In this way, you will meet ‘real’ people – yes they won’t speak much English, but you will have a great time practising your new language.
+In this way, you will meet ‘real’ people – yes they won’t speak much English, but you will have a great time practicing your new language.

 Picture

-I hope this series of blogs has given you some different ideas of how to learn, practise and maintain your language.
+I hope this series of blogs has given you some different ideas of how to learn, practice and maintain your language.
 Many of these ideas have been given to me by students – if you have ideas that work for you, share them with the VLLC community.

-Jo
+Happy learning, Jo

 0 Comments